okahwaji-tech/agents/docs/code-examples/index.md

-# Week 1 Code Examples
+# Code Examples

+Practical implementations demonstrating the concepts covered in the materials.

 This page showcases the practical implementations for Week 1, demonstrating the mathematical concepts and healthcare applications covered in the study materials.